Buller Avenue, Preston, Lancashire PR1 9QQ

 School Governors lead the school but the Head Teacher is the Manager; the Governors help to formulate management strategy and the school's goals (or objectives) that ensure the mission statement is achieved.

-So, Governors make a contribution in determining school policies affecting pupil discipline, agreeing expenditure, performance management, producing reports and the like.
+So, Governors influence and make a contribution to determining school policies affecting pupil discipline, agreeing expenditure, performance management, producing reports etc.

 What about time commitment ?

-It is normal for a governor to serve for a period of four years as a maximum - there is no minimum period.
+It is normal for a governor to be appointed for a period of four years as a maximum - there is no minimum period.
 Serving Governors can be re-elected and former Governors can apply to return to the fold.

-There are benefits to becoming a school governor.
-School governors have the opportunity to:
+There are benefits to becoming a School Governor.
+School Governors have the opportunity to:

 2. Work with a wide range of people from a variety of social, cultural and religious backgrounds